tinkeros/TinkerOS/Baremetal.md

    - Use older < 500 GB spinning disks instead of SSDs for supporting the type of ATA communication TempleOS does, newer SSDs might not mount even if the OS can see them!
    - Your target hardware should probably be from between the years 2000 (first 64-bit CPU was a Pentium 4) and 2018 (newer probably lacks compatability, but still worth testing).
    - Here's a list of [baremetal installs](https://tinkeros.github.io/WbGit/Doc/Baremetal/Baremetal.html) which might be good options if you are looking to purchase hardware (note that some, but not all run both TempleOS and TinkerOS).
+   - Know that TempleOS/TinkerOS have no drivers for controlling system fans and temperature.
+I've Live USB booted TinkerOS on more than 50 different systems and the worst that has ever happend to me is it locks up, I power it off, and it restarts just fine.
+That being said only do this at your own risk on a system you can afford to lose!
+If you nuke your system, that is your fault, don't blame me.

 3) Make appropriate changes to BIOS settings (varies by system).
    - Secure boot off